Franklin County, Iowa: Education

 There are four high schools in Franklin County.
-The Hampton-Dumont Community School District is a P/K-12 school system located in Hampton and serving the communities of Hampton, Dumont, Aredale, and Hansell.
+The Hampton–Dumont Community School District is a P/K-12 school system located in Hampton and serving the communities of Hampton, Dumont, Aredale, and Hansell.
 Hampton-Dumont has a K-12 enrollment of 1,194.
-The West Fork Community Schools are made up of a whole grade sharing agreement between SCMT and Rockwell-Swaledale.
+The West Fork Community School District is made up of a whole grade sharing agreement between SCMT and Rockwell-Swaledale.
 West Fork serves the communities of Sheffield, Chapin, Meservey, Thornton, Rockwell, and Swaledale and has a combined enrollment of 764 between the two districts.
 The AGWSR Community School District serves the communities of Ackley, Geneva, Wellsburg, and Steamboat Rock and has a K-12 enrollment of 654 students.
 The CAL Community School District, located just south of Latimer, serves the communities of Coulter, Alexander, and Latimer and has a K-12 enrollment of 274 students.